 Donate to the Kate Fund

-In 2014, NESEA established the Kate Goldstein Fund for Emerging Professionals in Sustainable Energy to honor Kate's legacy of leadership, innovation, and ingenuity.
+In 2014, NESEA established the Kate Goldstein Fund for Emerging Professionals to honor Kate's legacy of leadership, innovation, and ingenuity.

 NESEA advances the adoption of sustainable energy practices in the built environment by cultivating a community where practitioners share, collaborate and learn.